 Calculate the total force exerted on an object.
-Enter the mass of that object and the acceleration and this calculate will evaluate the total force.
+Enter the mass of that object and the acceleration, and this calculator will evaluate the total force.

-The following formula is used to calculate force:
+The following formula is used to calculate a total force:

 (4m/s=2m/s)/2s = 1 m/s^2